DimseBoms/dell-power-tray/README.md

 ![Example Image](./images/image.png)
 # Requirements
-* libsmbios binary utilities (https://github.com/dell/libsmbios).
+* libsmbios utilities (https://github.com/dell/libsmbios).
 This one is probably available in your package manager.
 ```
 # On Fedora
 sudo dnf install *smbios*